Arenado embraces playing for perennial contender in Cards - WHIZ News

 The backlash from Rockies fans has been swift, with “#FireBridich” hashtags showing up on social media in reference to general manager Jeff Bridich.

-Monfort understands the anger from disgruntled fans, who watched the 2009 second-round amateur pick make one highlight play after another.
+Monfort understands the anger from disgruntled fans, who watched the 2009 second-round draft pick make one highlight play after another.

 “I’m aware this is not a popular decision,” Monfort said.
 “I promise you it wasn’t made with haste.”